marcangelo1/Discord-Documentation/docs/index.md

 * **Build Your Server Foundation:** Create a customized Discord server and set up channels for organized conversation and fun.
 * **Automate Your Server with Bots:** Dive into creating your very own bot, adding it to your server, and understanding how to customize its abilities.
-* **Unleash the Power of Activities:** Learn how to launch exciting activities within your server for socializing, playing games, and collaborating with friends.
+* **Unleash the Power of Activities:** Learn how to launch and join exciting activities within your server for socializing, playing games, and collaborating with friends.

 ## Intended Users
 This documentation is designed for beginners and is intended for use on laptop or desktop computers.